 The true context of the word doesn’t have anything to do with being a free spirit, bohemian, or a vagabond.
 It has everything to do with the ethnic tensions that are still very ripe for the Roma people today.

-we see it in top travel influencers’ brand names. #gypsylife has over 628,000 tags on Instagram, with mainly white women traveling the world or attending festivals.
+We see it in top influencers’ brand names. #gypsylife has over 628,000 tags on Instagram, with mainly white women traveling the world or attending festivals.
 This gypsy life is far from the life of the actual Roma people.